chaordic/tiopatinhas/README.md

 2. Make sure your AWS credentials are specified in a boto configuration file (typically ~/.boto).
 Instruction on how to setup this file can be found here: https://code.google.com/p/boto/wiki/BotoConfig
+3. To run the setup, you may need to install [setuptools](https://setuptools.readthedocs.io/en/latest/)

 ### Configuring tiopatinhas ###